Your Puppy's Diet

 Eighty percent of dogs over 3 years of age have gum disease.
 This is linked to liver, kidney, sepsis and heart disease in dogs.
 Chewing on bones or toys developed to clean teeth goes a long way towards helping with this.

 We also recommend, and supplement our dogs with A. nodosum seaweed.
 Clinical trials showed about a 50% reduction in plaque buildup when dogs were fed a small amount of this on a daily basis.
-We have this available.
+We have this available, and can either post or deliver to you with your pup or adult.

 Changing Diets